 - Ensuring R&D efforts reflect the critical needs of commercial, business, and military aviation

 - Developing best practices to foster the success of SAF supply development for commercial, business, and military aviation sectors.

 - U.S. Department of Transportation – Federal Aviation Administration

 - U.S. Department of Energy

 - U.S. Department of Defense

 - Environmental Protection Agency

 - National Aeronautics and Space Administration.

-Federal agencies support many activities to expand the use of SAFs, including:
+Federal agencies support many activities to expand the use of SAF, including:

-- Fuel performance and safety evaluation and specification development with the American Society for Testing and Materials (ASTM International)
+- Fuel performance, safety evaluation, and specification development with the ASTM International

 - Development of SAF feedstocks and supply chains